sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 ### Use the pygobject code as example

-[pygobject](https://live.gnome.org/PyGObject) is what we use to make Gtk3 activities.
+[pygobject](https://live.gnome.org/PyGObject) is what we use to make GTK+ 3 activities.
 So, it's really useful to take a look at the code examples that are there.
 Even more, you can run some demo application that show how to use something specific about the library.